Venue ventilation for COVID-19

 What will a new normal for the meeting industry look like?
 There’s no way we can know.
 Why?
 Because the future of meetings is no longer tied to the old paradigms we’ve assumed ever since the first official “conference” was held in 1666.
 (See my book Conferences That Work for the details.)
 There has been no new normal since the end of the thousand-year reign of the Middle Ages.
 Similarly, the forced rise of online meetings has moved us into uncharted and unpredictable territory.

 The meeting industry is now, perhaps, in what the founder of VISA, Dee Hoc, called the Chaordic Age.
 In Dave Snowden‘s Cynefin framework, the meeting industry, formerly rooted in the obvious and complicated domains, has now moved into the complex domain.
-To solve problems in the complex domain, experiments need to be conducted in order to determine what to do.
+To solve problems in the complex domain, experiments need to be conducted to determine what to do.

 One thing to learn from history and the impact of the coronavirus pandemic on the meeting industry?
 Don’t waste your time pining for or hoping for a static meeting industry new normal.